Sky Swatter: Design and ride experience

-The concept for the Sky Swatter was developed by S&S CEO Stan Checketts starting in 1993; the restraints took an entire year to design, while the structure and ride only took five months.
-The Sky Swatter featured a long arm which sat between two towers, on either end of the arm were four rows of six seats; total throughput was estimated at 800 to 900 riders per hour.
-The restraints consisted of a side-lowering lap bar and partially over-the-shoulder restraints, a restraint system also found on other S&S's attractions, Screamin' Swing and Sky Sling rides.
-The floor was ventilated, allowing air and small objects to escape through it.
+The concept for the Sky Swatter was developed by S&S CEO Stan Checketts in 1993.
+The design of the ride's restraints took approximately one year to complete, while the structural and mechanical components were developed over a five-month period.
+The ride featured a long arm suspended between two towers, with each end of the arm accommodating four rows of six seats, resulting in an estimated throughput of 800 to 900 riders per hour.
+The restraint system combined side-lowering lap bars with partial over-the-shoulder restraints, a configuration also used on other S&S attractions, including Screamin' Swing and Sky Sling.
+The ride's floor was ventilated, allowing air and small objects to pass through.

-When the Sky Swatter began operation, the arm was lifted to the top of the towers, where it then began to spin.
-As the arm spun between the two towers, riders orbited either up or down around the center.
-After a few flips, the ride reversed and flipped in the opposite direction.
-Riders reached speeds greater than 30 mph.
+During operation, the arm was raised to the top of the towers and then set into motion.
+As it rotated between the towers, riders moved in an orbital motion, either upward or downward around the arm's center.
+After completing several rotations in one direction, the ride reversed, flipping riders in the opposite direction.
+Riders could reach speeds exceeding 30 mph (48 km/h).